-The Insurance Third Party Administrators have become vital section of insurance industry and changing the facade of insurance sector all around the world.
+The Insurance Third Party Administrators have become the vital section of the insurance industry and changing the facade of the insurance sector all around the world.
 Third party administrators are neither insurance providers nor insured.
-They are the service providers bridging the gap between the two and serves the insurer and insured during processing of applications and claims, adjudication, and negotiation of claims including keeping records or maintenance of plan.
+They are the service providers bridging the gap between the two and serves the insurer and insured during processing of applications and claims, adjudication, and negotiation of claims including keeping records or maintenance of the plan.
 The sector needs to be regulated as being in-severable to the process during this era.
 This article will also briefly accentuate the insurance law under DIFC regime.

 Instructions for Regulation of HITPA

 Board Resolution No. 9 of 2011 Concerning the Instructions for Licensing Health Insurance Third Party Administrators and Regulation and Control of their Business was passed pursuant to the provisions of Article 7 (9) of the Law, recommendations of the Director General of the IA and the approval of the IA board of directors.
 The resolution sets out several key terms requiring insurance companies to adopt and practice in operation of their business in the region, a brief overview of which is appended below:

 i.
 Article 2 comprises definitions which are consistent with the Law except for the ‘Register’ which means the “Register of Health Insurance Third Party Administrators at the IA.
 The revised definitions of Pertinent Authority and other important terms such as Beneficiary, Health insurance third party Administrator, Medical Service Providers, Excess, Fraud, and Abuse are added.